Mental Health Facilities Honolulu County, HI

 Department Of Health Cmhc Pearl City

-Department Of Health Cmhc Pearl City is a mental health clinic in Honolulu County, HI, located at 860 4th Street, 96782 zip code.
+Department Of Health Cmhc Pearl City is a mental health clinic in Honolulu County, HI, located at 860 4th Street, 96782.
 Department Of Health Cmhc Pearl City provides outpatient treatment.
-Department Of Health Cmhc Pearl City offers trauma therapy, couples/family therapy and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
-Department Of Health Cmhc Pearl City also supports clients referred from the court/judicial system, people with trauma and people requiring dual diagnosis treatment.
-More services at Department Of Health Cmhc Pearl City include court-ordered outpatient treatment, case management and integrated primary care services.
+Department Of Health Cmhc Pearl City offers integrated dual diagnosis disorder treatment, cognitive behavioral therapy and dialectical behavior therapy to seniors 65 or older, adults and young adults.
+Department Of Health Cmhc Pearl City also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and people with trauma.
+Additional services offered at Department Of Health Cmhc Pearl City include court-ordered outpatient treatment, case management and integrated primary care services.

 Learn More